alanemarie/codingChallenges/dailyCodingProblem3/README.md

 ## My comments:

-To serialize into a string, we can use pre, in, or post order (and the same method we use to serialize, we have to use to desserialize it.
+To serialize into a string, we can use pre, in, or post order (and the same method we use to serialize, we have to use to desserialize it).

 The solution below is based in the one available in https://gist.github.com/folksilva/91cdbf958b3a496294f525c727676d2f